Is Having Money Worth It?

 Currency does give you a certain amount of happiness.
 Still, too much of it tends to lead to excessive stress, anxiety, depression, and unsatisfying life.
 Instead of focusing primarily on the money you earn, focus instead on the things in life you would rather do.

-This means giving back to society in the forms of good jobs, healthy physical activities and entertainment opportunities, volunteer work, and helping other people better themselves.
+This means giving back to society through good jobs, healthy physical activities and entertainment opportunities, volunteer work, and helping others better themselves.

 Money must be recognized and considered as a symbol.
-We must realize that to store or hiding it solely for selfish means defeats whatever good is in it.
+We must realize that storing or hiding it solely for selfish means defeats whatever good is in it.

 Money must be recognized and considered as a symbol.
-We must realize that to hoard it solely for selfish means defeats whatever good is in it.
+We must realize that hoarding it solely for selfish means defeats whatever good is in it.

 “Money is not good or evil.
 It has no morals or intentions on its own.
 Money reflects the character of the user.”
 Dave Ramsey